AdobeDocs/marketo-learn.en/help/fundamentals/organizational-structure-learn.md

 ---
-title: Learning about defining your marketing organization structure
+title: Learn about defining your marketing organization structure
 description: To win in today’s shifting digital marketing landscape, you need a team that can respond to the evolving challenges marketers face every day.
 role: User
 level: Beginner